 This is one of the main reasons why the ketogenic diet doesn’t increase the risk of heart diseases.

-A high blood pressure (hypertension) is linked to excess weight; the keto diet is the perfect weapon against some of these issues since it leads to more easy weight loss.
+A high blood pressure (hypertension) is linked to excess weight; this diet is the perfect weapon against some of these issues since it leads to more easy weight loss.

 Insulin Resistance can cause serious health problems like inflammation, high triglyceride levels, fat gain, type 2 diabetes, etc.

-Studies show that following a low carb ketogenic diet help people lower the insulin levels to normal ranges, making one less likely to develop type 2 diabetes.
+Studies show that following a low carb diet help people lower the insulin levels to normal ranges, making one less likely to develop type 2 diabetes.

 People with insulin resistance have excess body fat because the insulin levels are always high and the fat isn’t available for immediate energy production.
 The body relays only on glucose, and this is clearly not a healthy metabolic state.